Lake-Sunapee-Protective-Association/LMP/README.md

 ## [raw data files](https://github.com/Lake-Sunapee-Protective-Association/LMP/tree/main/raw%20data%20files)

-This folder contains the original collated data files from the LSPA that are organized for integration into the NH Volunteer Lake Assessment Program (VLAP) database.
+This folder contains the original uncollated data files from the LSPA that are organized for integration into the NH Volunteer Lake Assessment Program (VLAP) database.
 Files have come directly from the LSPA and may contain QAQC errors.
 These data are stored here for the purposes of transparency and processing, please use the files in the [master files](https://github.com/Lake-Sunapee-Protective-Association/LMP/tree/main/master%20files) folder instead of these.
 For questions about the QAQC process from the raw files, please contact Bethel Steele (steeleb@caryinstitute.org) for information.
 All QAQC of these files are performed in the R scripts found in the 'collation code' folder.

 These data were obtained by request from the LSPA and are archived at the New Hampshire Department of Environmental Services (NHDES) Environmental Monitoring Database (data are also available upon request from the NHDES).